-5.4.9 Disputes regarding Test Suspension/Resumption
+Disputes regarding Test Suspension/Resumption

-Any dispute regarding the suspension or resumption of testing shall be heard in accordance with Section H14.18A of the SEC.
-Where a dispute regarding the suspension/resumption of testing is made, testing will not resume whilst the dispute is being heard, or until the Test Resumption Criteria are met by the DCC or the Relevant Party.
+Any dispute regarding the suspension or resumption of UEPT shall be heard in accordance with Section H14.18A of the SEC.
+Any dispute regarding the suspension or resumption of Additional SR Testing shall follow the same procedure as that set out in H14.18A Where a dispute regarding the suspension/resumption of testing is made, testing will not resume whilst the dispute is being heard, or until the Test Resumption Criteria are met by the DCC or the Relevant Party.

-5.4.10 User Entry Process Tests Completion
+User Entry Process Tests Completion

-5.4.11 Procedural Steps
+Procedural Steps for User Entry Process Tests Completion

 The table below sets out the steps that must be undertaken during test completion by either the DCC or Relevant Party and the timeframes within which such steps must be complete.